 More of a nuisance are the submerged stumps you may run across - literally.
 Most of the time, they'll just bump you off course.
 I got hung up on a couple of them, but with a few good strokes and a little wiggling, I was quickly on my way.

-During the course of four hours, we paddled about seven miles, crossing several lakes and venturing into a few side creeks.
+During the course of four hours, we paddled about 7 miles, crossing several lakes and venturing into a few side creeks.
 Lunch was enjoyed on an area of high ground overlooking Sparkleberry Lake.

 For me, the highlight of the trip was watching two ospreys circling above their nest.
 Clearly, they were not charmed by the uninvited visitors paddling below.
 With spring just around the corner, they did not want to be distracted from their nest-building responsibilities.

 Sparkleberry's beautiful moss-draped cypress trees are amazing - but they're also confounding.
 It's easy to lose your way through the forest - and bread crumb trails won't work here.

 At the least, you'll need a mapping GPS.
 Better yet, consider taking a guided tour with one of the local outfitters.
 Among those offering trips to Sparkleberry Swamp are Coastal Expeditions and Blueway Adventures.